tensorchiefs/bfvi_paper/README.md

 # bfvi_papern how to reproduce the results

 # One dimensional examples.
-The examples with only one parameter with a corresponding 1D posterior (Bernoulli/Cauchy) have been done using python.

 ## Bernoulli:
 ### Workflow
 #### Data generation
-The file `Python/Bernoulli/bernoulli_1D_F1F2.csv.gz` holds samples form the analytical solution, the Gaussian-VI, and the BF-Vi approximation.
+The file `Python/Bernoulli/bernoulli_1D_F1F2.csv.gz` holds samples from form the analytical solution, the Gaussian-VI variational posterior, and the BF-VI variational posterior along with the corresponding posterior density at this position and additional information of the used method.
 It is created by [Python/Bernoulli/Bernoulli_1D_F1F2.ipnb](https://github.com/tensorchiefs/bfvi_paper/blob/main/Python/Bernoulli/Bernoulli_1D_F1F2.ipynb) together with `Python/Bernoulli/vimlts_fast.py`

 #### Plotting
-The figure for the paper is created by `R/eval_Bernoulli_1D.R` using the data from `Python/Bernoulli/bernoulli_1D_F1F2.csv.gz` and stored in the `figure` directory.
+The figure for the paper is created by `R/eval_Bernoulli_1D.R` using the data from `Python/Bernoulli/bernoulli_1D_F1F2.csv.gz` and is stored in the `figure` directory.

 ## Cauchy